greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

     ```

-7. If you have a standby master host, copy your environment file to the standby master as well.
+7. If you have a standby coordinator host, copy your environment file to the standby coordinator as well.
 For example:

     ```
     $ cd ~